doudoudedi/hackEmbedded/README.md

  2023.1.6 0.3.0 repaired cmd_ The file generates the function bug of executing the specified command program, and adds the model ->arch list, Android bind_ Shell file

+## Problems to be solved

+0.3.1 version add

+powerpc_reverse_shell stdeer bug (Completed to be released)

+Under various architectures dd interactive reverse_shell linking bash and sh (Completed to be released)

+powerfull-sehll， Realize the non-stop creation of reverse-shells on the premise of minimizing CPU consumption （To be completed）

 ## vul fix